-My boys ended up just colouring with markers and crayons, while the twins went to town with their do a dot marker.
+My boys ended up just coloring with markers and crayons, while the twins went to town with their do a dot marker.

-Enjoy this fun time of crafting with your kiddos, and don’t forget to check out other crafts that correlate with books at Emma’s Owl.
+Enjoy this fun craft time with your kiddos, and don’t forget to check out other crafts that correlate with books at Emma’s Owl.

 Below is the free fraction craft pdf.
 You can download it by clicking on the download button and it should automatically download to your device.
 Check for it in your download folder.Fraction-Craft